Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 How To Properly Train Your Puppy

-Training a puppy is an enormous topic - more than we can cover in this article!
-For that reason, we’ll focus on two crucial aspects of training a puppy that has just arrived at your home: potty training and crate training.
+Training a puppy is an enormous topic—more than we can cover in this article—but let's look at the two most crucial aspects of training a puppy that's new to your home: potty training and crate training.

-Providing your puppy with regular, loving, and consistent training is essential to having many long and happy years with your dog.
+Providing your puppy with regular, loving, and consistent training is essential to having a healthy, happy, well-trained dog.
 Consistent love and training also helps smaller and yappier breeds overcome small dog syndrome.

 Potty Training Your Puppy